bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image157.png?raw=true"
   style="width:45%"
-  alt="Test, if not a number then statement is false." />
+  title="Test, if not a number then statement is false" alt="Test, if not a number then statement is false." />
 <img src="./images/image158.png?raw=true"
   style="width:45%"
-  alt="Test, not a number (NaN) is false." />
+  title="Test, not a number (NaN) is false" alt="Test, not a number (NaN) is false." />
 </p>